vgeadah/SVAE/README.md

 # Sparse-Coding Variational Auto-Encoders

+Accompanying code to [Sparse-Coding Variational Auto-Encoders](https://www.biorxiv.org/content/10.1101/399246v2#:~:text=The%20sparse%2Dcoding%20variational%20auto,by%20a%20deep%20neural%20network.)
+(SVAE).
-Train and evaluate the Sparse-Coding Variational Auto-Encoder (SVAE) and the Olshausen & Field (1996, 1997) original sparse coding model (coined *sparsenet*) on naturalistic images from the Berkeley Segmentation Dataset (BDSD300).
+Train and evaluate the SVAE and the Olshausen & Field (1996, 1997) original sparse coding model (*Sparsenet* here) on naturalistic images from the Berkeley Segmentation Dataset (BDSD300).

 ## Usage

 First, create and activate the `svae` conda environment using the `environment.yml` file, and install the local `svae` package with `setup.py`.
+Finally, make sure to change the `paths.user_home_dir` in the `conf/config.yaml` file to your working directory.

 ### Training

-The SVAE model can be trained using the `bin/train_svae.py` file, with arguments handled through Hydra.
+The SVAE model can be trained using the `bin/train_svae.py` file, with arguments handled through [Hydra](https://hydra.cc/docs/intro/).
 For example:
 ```
 python3 bin/train_svae.py \
     models.svae.prior='CAUCHY' \